 Mounjaro (trade name of Tirzepatide) is an FDA (May 2022) approved prescription drug which is currently available solely in an injectable form.
-It is currently employed as the second line diabetes medication to improve hyperglycemia in individuals with Type 2 diabetes mellitus and weight loss in obese individuals when supplemented with a healthy diet and lifestyle.
+It is currently employed as the second line diabetes medication to improve hyperglycaemia in individuals with type 2 diabetes mellitus and weight loss in obese individuals when supplemented with a healthy diet and lifestyle.

 Pharmacological mechanism

-• The Pancreas release insulin in response to hyperglycemia (high levels of blood sugar).
+• The pancreas release insulin in response to hyperglycaemia (high levels of blood sugar).
 It lowers fasting and postprandial blood glucose levels.

 • Retards gastric motility (decreases rate in which food leaves the stomach).
 This helps delay the postprandial glucose absorption.